Ingredients

 Making the Icing

 - In a large bowl, combine powdered sugar, meringue powder, vanilla extract, and 4 tablespoons water.
 Beat on high with a hand mixer for 1 to 2 minutes until smooth.
-Adjust by adding more water if needed to achieve a fluid consistency suitable for piping.
+Adjust consistency with more water if needed.

-- Transfer icing to a piping bag fitted with a small round tip for outlining and decorating cooled cookies.
+- Transfer icing to a piping bag fitted with a small round tip for decorating cookies.
 Use immediately to avoid drying out.

 Nutrition